The best fun and unusual recipes you can throw on the grill today. Doughnuts, kimchi, peaches. Nothing’s off limits.

 For this recipe, bacon paste is applied across the chicken skewers to add an incredible layer of flavor and juiciness.

-Anything with jalapeño peppers in it immediately as my attention.
+Anything with honey butter immediately as my attention.
 Spread over grilled cornbread and we’re onto a winner.

-These slices of soft, buttery cornbread and grilled quickly (only 5 minutes) to give you beautifully charred pieces of crisp square.
+These slices of soft, buttery cornbread are grilled quickly in a cast iron skillet to give you beautifully charred pieces of crisp square.

 Grilled Sesame Edamame